Skip to main content

 If magnesium was deficient, you will see a color change to dark green overnight.
 Spinach will accumulate excess nitrates if nitrogen is used in an attempt to induce green color.
 It is always best to check for magnesium problems before applying extra nitrogen if plants have chlorotic pale green color or yellow lower leaves.

-In winter high tunnel production, there may be 6 contiguous months of harvest from one crop, therefore sidedressing may be necessary.
-Nitrogen use efficiency of crops is less in cold temperatures, so more frequent sidedressing of small amounts of N will achieve better results than fewer sidedresses of larger amounts of N. Avoid putting fertilizer directly onto crop foliage.
+In winter high tunnel production, a single crop may be harvested for six months and therefore sidedressing may be necessary.
+Nitrogen use efficiency of crops is lower in cold temperatures, so more frequent sidedressing of small amounts of N will achieve better results than fewer applications of larger amounts of N. Avoid putting fertilizer directly onto crop foliage.
 The need for sidedressing will be influenced by pre-plant levels of N in the soil, which can vary widely between farms and high tunnels based on the soil nutrients remaining after the summer crop.
-Available N levels can be monitored mid-season using pre-sidedress nitrate tests – it is recommended to sidedress with N if nitrate levels drop below 30 ppm.
+Available N levels can be monitored mid-season using pre-sidedress nitrate tests.
+Sidedress with N if nitrate levels drop below 30 ppm.

 Less nitrogen fertilizer will be needed if manure or legume sod was plowed down (see Table 1 and Table 2).